top of page

 Why Gen Z Trusts Strangers on the Internet More Than Brands

-For them, credibility doesn’t come from a tagline it comes from authenticity.
+For them, credibility doesn’t come from a tagline; it comes from authenticity.

 The Trust Recession (And Why Brands Should Be Paying Attention)